 If you’re looking for email disclaimer examples, you’ve come to the right place!
-Take a look at our examples below.
+We’ve got many examples that you can simply copy and modify to use for your own emails.

 This is the most used disclaimer as it states that everything (including attachments) in the email is confidential.
 It also states that the email should only be read by the intended recipient, and in the case that it was received by someone else that is not the recipient, that they should contact the system manager.